koshishtiwari/GTKOT/README.md

-# GTKOT - Minimal High-Performance E-commerce
+# Momo - Minimal High-Performance E-commerce

 A lightweight, high-performance e-commerce platform built with Next.js and TypeScript.
 This application focuses on minimal dependencies, optimized performance, and a great user experience.